dask/dask/docs/source/distributed-design.rst

 Example
 -------

-A scheduler Alice sends a message to a worker Bob
+A scheduler Alice sends a message to a worker Bob to get the value of key ``'x'`` stored on Bob.

 ::